alexandergall/snabb-snmp-subagent/README.md

 epoch.

-When a Snabb process needs to store an object of time `TimeStamp`, it allocates an axuiliary object whose name is obtained by adding the prefix `_X_` and suffix `_TimeAbs` to the name of the object.
+When a Snabb process needs to store an object of time `TimeStamp`, it allocates an auxiliary object whose name is obtained by adding the prefix `_X_` and suffix `_TimeAbs` to the name of the object.
 For example, the name of the auxiliary object for the object `pwCreateTime` is called `_X_pwCreateTime_TimeAbs`.